c-blake/lc/README.md

  - is a work in progress, but a unique enough bundle of useful ideas to share.
    With so many features and just me as a user, there are surely many bugs.

 The most osbcure of these is likely "multi-dimensional".
-I mean this in its mathematical sense not a Jurassic Park (1993)-esque graphical file tree sense.
+I mean this in the mathematical "independent coordinate" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
 Examples of dimensions may help.
 One file can be both an executable regular file and some kind of script source.
 Or both a directory and a directory with a sticky bit set.
-On the output side, one can set the foreground & background colors of text independently (as well as blinking, and so on).
+On the output side, one can also set the foreground & background colors of text independently (as well as blinking, and so on).
 I happen to like `st` for its hackability which supports bold, italic, blink, underline, struck, inverse all as 6 independent text attributes.
 (Color inversion involves a mapping probably too complex to be a useful visual aid.)
 So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions.
-Though subjective, I find text with all these embellishments *at once* legible on my primary displays.
-`lc` tries to aid "aligning" rendering/output dimensions with classification or input dimensions.
+Though subjective, I find text with all these embellishments at once legible on my primary displays.  `lc` tries to aid "aligning" rendering or output dimensions with classification or input dimensions.

 On the input/data side there are a few natural "query" dimensions such as traits based on dtype data, stat data, ACLs, .., that performance-sensitive folk may